rjp/thirdspace/docs/spec.md

 Where a value appears in quotes it represents a string.
 Where a value does not appear in quotes it represents a number or a boolean (true|false).

-Users and folders are keyed by lower-cased name.
-Names are case insensitive in this context but mixed case is still supported in the actual definition, so
+Users and folders are keyed by lower-cased name with non-alphanums convert to underscores.
+Data sent to the server must be in this format.
+Names and folders can be displayed in whatever mixed-case is required.

         POST /folder/private